This beer quiz is fun to take. How well can you do on it? And how well can your friends do on it?

 9. Early recipes for beer sometimes included mushrooms, poppy seeds, butter, bay leaves, sugar, aromatics, honey, and bread crumbs.

 10. Beer was first available in bottles in 1850.
 However, the bottles were hand-made and expensive.
-Automatic bottle-making machines weren’t available foe another half century.
+Automatic bottle-making machines weren’t available for another 85 years.
 Beer was first available in cans in 1935.

 11. A labeorphilist is a collector of beer bottles and/or beer bottle labels.
 The latter is implied by the word itself.